PROGRAM OFFERING

 Pre-thesis and thesis assessment: The pre-thesis is the primary course providing students with essential research skills and knowledge to complete the thesis.
 The thesis is performed within 1 semester.

-Graduation approval: For graduation, students at the School are required to complete a total of 158 credits (pass the graduation thesis defense), obtain TOEFL scores of 550 or equivalents, and accomplish the military training duty.
+Graduation approval: For graduation, students at the School are required to complete a total of 150 credits (pass the graduation thesis defense), meet the minimum English requirement of TOEIC of 600 (Listening + Reading) & 270 (Speaking + Writing); or TOEFL (iBT) of 61; or IELTS of 5.5, and accomplish the military training duty.
 Every semester, the OAA prepares a list of potential candidates for graduation, which is reviewed by the School.
 The university committee discusses and gives its approval.

 1. Feedback on student assessment is timely and helps to improve learning